UPDATED · News · 21 Jun 2026 · Claire Bennett

 The number that should make you sit up

 The headline tension is simple.
-Ofgem’s own data shows the connection requests from data centres have exploded: 140 projects seeking 50 GW of capacity represents a 460% jump in just six months.
-Set that against a national peak of 45 GW and the mismatch is obvious.
-Not every one of these projects will be built, and not every megawatt requested will ever be drawn — connection queues are notoriously padded with speculative applications.
+Ofgem’s data shows data centre connection requests have exploded: 140 projects seeking 50 GW represents a 460% jump in six months, against a national peak of 45 GW.
+Not every project will be built, and not every megawatt requested will be drawn — connection queues are notoriously padded with speculative applications.
 But even a fraction of 50 GW is a structural change to how much electricity this country expects to consume.

 The regulator also flagged a surge in grid-connection demand between November 2024 and June 2025, with a significant share coming from data centres.
 That timing matters.
 It maps almost exactly onto the period when generative AI moved from novelty to default — baked into search, into office software, into the phone in your pocket.